 Reducing Emissions from Deforestation and Forest Degradation Program helps tropical forests, indigenous peoples

-Cutting and burning trees adds more global warming pollution to the atmosphere than all the cars and trucks in the world, about 15% of global carbon dioxide emissions.
+Cutting and burning trees adds as much global warming pollution to the atmosphere as all the cars and trucks in the world, about 15% of global carbon dioxide emissions.

 Any realistic plan to reduce global warming pollution sufficiently—and in time—to avoid dangerous consequences must rely in part on preserving tropical forests.